guanglun/CodeNotes/README.md

-# hello-code README
+# codenotes README

-This is the README for your extension "hello-code".
+This is the README for your extension "codenotes".
 After writing up a brief description, we recommend including the following sections.

 ## Features